Joseph of Anchieta: Missionary in Brazil

-Due to the systematic killings and ransacking of their villages by the Portuguese colonists and attempts at enslaving them, the Indian tribes along the coast of the present-day states of São Paulo, Rio de Janeiro and Espírito Santo rebelled and formed an alliance, the Tamoyo Confederation, which soon allied themselves to the French colonists who had settled in Guanabara Bay in 1555 under the command of Vice-Admiral Nicolas Durand de Villegaignon.
+Due to the systematic killings and ransacking of their villages by Portuguese colonists, together with attempts to enslave them, the Indian tribes along the coast of the present-day states of São Paulo, Rio de Janeiro and Espírito Santo rebelled and formed an alliance, the Tamoyo Confederation.
+They allied with the French colonists who had settled in Guanabara Bay in 1555 under the command of Vice-Admiral Nicolas Durand de Villegaignon.

 The conflict was brutal and at once international and inter-religious.
-In one instance the Portuguese hung ten Frenchmen in an attempt to intimidate their enemies into submission.
-In another in 1557, a Protestant named Jacques le Balleur was put to death and Anchieta, in some interpretations, helped the executioner carry out the sentence, though the facts are much disputed.
+In one instance the Portuguese hanged ten Frenchmen in an attempt to intimidate their enemies into submission.
+In another in 1557, a Protestant named Jacques le Balleur was put to death.
+By some accounts, Anchieta helped the executioner carry out the sentence, though the facts are much disputed.

 The Tamoyo Confederation attacked São Paulo several times between 1562 and 1564 without success.
-Anchieta and Nóbrega initiated peace negotiations with the Tamoyos in the village of Iperoig in modern Ubatuba on the northern coast of São Paulo state.
+Anchieta and Nóbrega initiated peace negotiations with the Tamoyo in the village of Iperoig in modern Ubatuba on the northern coast of São Paulo state.
 Anchieta's skill with the Tupi language was crucial in these efforts.
-After many incidents and the near massacre of Anchieta and Nóbrega by the Indians, they finally succeeded in gaining the Indians' confidence, and peace was established between the Tamoyo and Tupiniquim nations and the Portuguese.
+After many incidents and the near massacre of Anchieta and Nóbrega by the Indians, they finally succeeded in gaining the Indians' confidence.
+Peace was established between the Tamoyo and Tupiniquim nations and the Portuguese.

-Portuguese-French hostilities were renewed when Estácio de Sá, a nephew of the new Governor-General of Brazil, Mem de Sá, was ordered to expel the French colonists.
-With the support and blessings of Anchieta and Nóbrega, he departed with an army from São Vicente and founded the ramparts of Rio de Janeiro at the foot of Pão de Açúcar, in 1565.
+Portuguese-French hostilities were renewed in 1565 when Estácio de Sá, a nephew of the new Governor-General of Brazil, Mem de Sá, was ordered to expel the French colonists.
+With the support of Anchieta and Nóbrega, he departed with an army from São Vicente and founded the ramparts of Rio de Janeiro at the foot of Pão de Açúcar.
 Anchieta was with him and participated in a number of battles between the Portuguese and the French, each side supported by their Indian allies.
 He acted as a surgeon and interpreter.
-He was also responsible for reporting back to the governor-general's headquarters in Salvador, Bahia, and participated in the final victorious battle against the French in 1567.
+He also reported back to the governor-general's headquarters in Salvador, Bahia.
+Anchieta participated in the final victorious battle against the French in 1567.

 After the peace settlement, a Jesuit college was founded in Rio under the direction of Nóbrega.
 Anchieta was invited to remain and succeeded him upon his death in 1570.
-Despite his frailty and ill health, and the rigors of slow travel by foot and ship of the time, over the next ten years Anchieta traveled extensively between Rio de Janeiro, Bahia, Espírito Santo and São Paulo, consolidating the Jesuit mission in Brazil.
-In 1577 the fourth superior general of the Jesuits, Everard Mercurian, appointed Anchieta provincial superior of the order's members in Brazil.
+Despite his frailty and ill health, and the rigors of slow travel by foot and ship, over the next ten years Anchieta traveled extensively among Rio de Janeiro, Bahia, Espírito Santo and São Paulo, consolidating the Jesuit mission in Brazil.
+In 1577 the fourth superior general of the Jesuits, Everard Mercurian, appointed Anchieta as provincial superior of the order's members in Brazil.

 As his health worsened, Anchieta requested relief from his duties in 1591.
-He died in Brazil on 9 June 1597, at Reritiba, Espírito Santo, mourned by more than 3,000 Indians.
+He died in Brazil on 9 June 1597, at Reritiba, Espírito Santo.